skip to main content

 A payday loan on a prepaid debit card suffers from the same problems as a payday loan in a checking account.
 The risks of entering a predatory cycle of debt are the same, as are the chances that you’ll owe way more in interest than on the loan principal itself.

 The best thing you could do would be to avoid taking out a loan entirely, but sometimes that just isn’t an option.
-And compared to a title loan, a prepaid debit card is definitely better.
-Just do your research on the lender first and make sure you know exactly what you’re getting yourself into before you sign.
+Compared to a title loan, a prepaid debit card is definitely better - but research the lender first and make sure you know exactly what you’re getting yourself into before you sign.

 California Residents, view the California Disclosures and Privacy Policy for info on what we collect about you.